mwaterfall/MWPhotoBrowser/README.md

-browser.enableGrid = YES; // Whether to allow the viewing of all the photo thumbnails on a grid (defaults to YES) browser.startOnGrid = NO; // Whether to start on the grid of thumbnails instead of the first photo (defaults to NO) browser.autoPlayOnAppear = NO; // Auto-play first video
+browser.enableGrid = YES; // Whether to allow the viewing of all the photo thumbnails on a grid (defaults to YES) browser.startOnGrid = NO; // Whether to start on the grid of thumbnails instead of the first photo (defaults to NO) browser.autoPlayOnAppear = NO; // Auto-play first video browser.showLivePhotoIcon = YES; // Display a small icon indicating it is a Live Photo browser.previewLivePhotos = YES; // When a Live Photo is displayed, start a preview animation right after loading it

 // Customise selection images to change colours if required browser.customImageSelectedIconName = @"ImageSelected.png";